So it's become apparent that there's something wrong with modern morality.

 And the data shows this.

-I think we've had 108 terrorist deaths in Britain in the last two and a half decades, and I think 98 of them are due to Islam when Muslims are six percent of the country's population.
+I think we've had 108 terrorist deaths in Britain in the last two and a half decades.

 Exactly.

-They've defined cultural nationalism as being on the extreme right wing terrorism spectrum.
+They've defined cultural nationalism as being on the extreme right-wing terrorism spectrum.

 So they keep telling us after each one of these attacks, Islam has nothing to do with it.

-My answer is it's not all Muslims who are guilty, but Islam certainly has something to do with it, and it's down to how committed people are to this faith and how they practice this commitment.
+My answer is it's not all Muslims who are guilty, but Islam certainly has something to do with it.

-Well, the interpretation is is absolutely wonderful.
+Well, the interpretation is absolutely wonderful.

-Uh I don't know how to do it.
+I don't know how to do it.

-I'm not gonna understand what you're gonna say.
+I'm not going to understand what you're going to say.

 Let's go through the verse.